jlemein/izzy-renderer/README.md

 or loaded from file, they often lack essential data Therefore a couple of fingertips.

-* **Mesh utilities** (`geo::MeshUtil`): essential for transforming raw mesh data.
+* **Mesh utilities** (`geo::MeshUtil`): essential for transforming raw vertexBufferId data.
 This includes generating normals and tangent data.
-Changes are applied to the mesh data itself, meaning that no computation logic is needed after a mesh utility is used.
+Changes are applied to the vertexBufferId data itself, meaning that no computation logic is needed after a vertexBufferId utility is used.
 * **Transform utilities** (`ecs::TransformUtil`): essential for applying transformations to entities, such as scaling, rotating and moving objects.